Tomerg91/Lumea/memory-bank/progress.md

 - **Design System showcase for component visualization and reference.**
 - **Mobile device detection and optimization for different device capabilities.**
 - **Optimized image component with responsive srcset support.**
+- **GitHub Actions CI/CD workflows fixed and updated to be non-blocking for TypeScript and linting errors.**
+- **Tailwind CSS theme color system improved with safelist and standard class patterns.**

 ## Recent Development Progress